NHSDigital/terraform-aws-backup/README.md

 ## Introduction

+This module is to address the Engineering Red Line [Cloud-6](https://nhs.sharepoint.com/sites/X26_EngineeringCOE/SitePages/Red-lines.aspx#cloud-infrastructure).
+It provides both a business-as-usual backup facility and the ability to recover from ransomware attacks with a logically airgapped backup[^1] in a separate AWS account.

 This repository intends to provide a simple and easy to consume solution for provisioning AWS Backup with terraform.
 The headline features we aim to provide are:

-* Immutable storage of persistent data for disaster recovery.
+* Immutable storage of persistent data for disaster recovery, with no possibility of human error or malicious tampering.
 * Backup and restore within an AWS account, supporting all AWS services that AWS Backup supports.
 * Backup and restore to a separate account, allowing for recovery from a situation where the original account is compromised.
 * Customisable backup plans to allow for different retention periods and schedules appropriate to the data and product.